vicaya/hypertable/doc/markdown/hql/create-table.md

 stores.
 A smaller block size minimizes the amount of data that must be read from disk and decompressed for a key lookup at the expense of a larger block index which consumes memory.
 The default value for the block size is 65K.

+The `REPLICATION` option controls the replication level in the underlying distributed file system (DFS) for cell store files created for this access group.
+The default is unspecified, which translates to whatever the default replication level is for the underlying file system.

 The `COMPRESSOR` option specifies the compression codec that should be used for cell store blocks within an access group.
 See the Compressors section below